Make the Plants & Flowers in Your Yard Happy and Healthy This Year

 Thoroughly rinse and dry the tools after they soak, however, as residual bleach can slowly corrode your tools.
 If your tools seem a little rusty, now is also a great time to give them a good oiling if you hadn’t done so in the fall.

-It's a good idea to keep your gardening tools clean, not only to make them last onger without rusting out, etc., but to keep plants healthy by reducing the transferrance of bacteria and plant diseases (photo by John Bogna on Unsplash).
+It's a good idea to keep your gardening tools clean, not only to make them last longer without rusting out, etc. but to keep plants healthy by reducing the transference of bacteria and plant diseases (photo by John Bogna on Unsplash).

 This could be things like aphids, slugs, snails, and the particularly awful white vine weevil larvae, as they live in compost and feed on plant roots, which make them a real danger to all healthy gardens.

 Additionally, caterpillars and grubs can be a real nuisance to have in your garden come springtime.
 This is especially true if you had any problems with them in the previous year, as they have been known to overwinter within the top 6-8 inches of soil.
 Because of this, you will need to turn over the soil to effectively remove them.
 Spraying the soil with a broad-spectrum biodegradable insecticide isn’t a bad idea either.

 Taking steps early to reduce or eliminate garden pests like this North American gypsy moth caterpillar will reduce damage to landscaping and garden vegetation during the growing season (photo credit: Gypsy Moth Caterpillar Eating Leaves by CharlesC under license CC By-SA 4.0).